COMP2150-24s1/level-design-assessment-SongbirdZero/README.md

 ![Section 2: spitters](DocImages/Spitters.png)

  The third area is primarily focused on the puzzle of unlocking each door.
 This starts simple, with a demonstration of how the boxes impact the trigger doors, and ramps up to a fairly complex puzzle at the end of this section.
-The puzzle requires the player to think outside the box: The final solution requires them to extrapolate from the system to move the box up onto a platform, using a trigger door as an elevator, before being able to move the final box into place to unlock the last door.
+The puzzle requires the player to think outside the box: The final solution needing them to extrapolate from the system to move the box up onto a platform, using a trigger door as an elevator, before being able to move the final box into place to unlock the last door.

 ![Section 3: third puzzle](DocImages/FinalPuzzle3.png)